u0f/YeloApi-Docs/readme.md

 | cryptoprice | This endpoint allows you to get any crypto price in USD |
 | discInvite | This endpoint allows you to get information from any discord invite |
 | discEmoji | This endopoint allows you to get png/gif file from discord emoji with the id |
+| shortURL | This endpoint allows you to shorten url with is.gd

 **More information in** [docs](https://docs.yeloapi.ga)